1. Get Permission to Paint an Accent Wall

 When I moved into my Seattle apartment, the handsome vintage paneled doors were painted a terrible shade of murky-wastewater brown.
 After a few months of living there, I needed to do *something,* so I found some high-quality giftwrap and added a delicate floral pattern to the inner panels.

 Gift wrap, many fabrics, and most papers can be secured to a wall and made to look just like wallpaper.
 The trick to getting them to stock?
 Simple cornstarch.
 Unlike wallpaper, cornstarch-adhered wall coverings can be removed with a tug, and all traces of adhesive removed from the wall with a warm, wet cloth.

 For a detailed tutorial on how this can be done, check out Christina’s instructions for creating a fabric faux-wallpaper as shown below:

 Wall tapestries are a fast and cheap way to cover a large amount of wall space.
 For renters, wall tapestries are just about the perfect accent wall: easy to hang, easy to remove, and easy to cover large swaths of an ugly wall in just a few moments.

 Play with wall tapestry size to create bold impressions.
 A floor-to-ceiling wall tapestry can create a mural-like effect, while smaller tapestries can be used similarly to framed photos on the wall.

 A benefit of using tapestries for an accent wall is that they can be changed seasonally or even according to your mood.
-Instead of putting multiple holes in your wall by tacking your wall tapestries up with nails, use a bulldog clip (a vintage-style binder clip).
-Bulldog clips can be attached to the wall with one small screw, and make changing out your wall tapestry as easy as unclipping the old tapestry and clipping up your new tapestry.
+Instead of putting multiple holes in your wall by tacking your wall tapestries up with nails, use a bulldog clip or vintage binder clips.
+Both types of clips can be attached to the wall with one small screw, and make changing out your wall tapestry as easy as unclipping the old tapestry and clipping up the new one.